-Jobs at the nuclear power plant were coveted acrosss the Soviet Union as Pripyat was considered an ideal modern city to live in.
+Jobs at the nuclear power plant were coveted across the Soviet Union as Pripyat was considered an ideal modern city to live in.
 A posting to Pripyat was considered enviable!

-The city was founded on 4th February 1970 and evacuated on 27th April 1986 (one day after the Chernobyl meltdown).
+The city, which lies 100km from Kiev, was founded on 4th February 1970 and evacuated on 27th April 1986 (one day after the Chernobyl meltdown).

 The Chernobyl Nuclear Disaster